Last updated September 24th, 2018.

 The feel of Ratchathewi is a lot more local and you won’t find as many expats as you would in Sukhumvit or Silom.
-But the area is near government offices like the United Nations and is just a stone’s throw from elsewhere in central Bangkok.
+Yet the area is near government offices like the United Nations and is just a stone’s throw from elsewhere in central Bangkok.

 Victory Monument and the nearby Soi Rangnam in particular is Ratchathewi’s most desirable residential area.
 The King Power Complex, Bangkok’s largest duty free mall, is on the street along with lots of restaurants and stores.

 Some foreigners, retirees and second home owners in particular, choose to live on Bangkok’s Chao Phraya River.
 Scenic views can be enjoyed from luxury condo units along the riverside.

 Generally, the west side of the Chao Phraya has lower prices.
 That’s because of easier access to Bangkok’s central business district (CBD) from the east side.